ekartashov/roo-conport-modes/docs/frameworks/kse-architecture.md

 ## System Architecture

-The KSE implements a layered architecture consistent with other Phase 4 components:
+The KSE implements a layered architecture consistent with other autonomous frameworks:

 ### 1. Validation Layer (`kse-validation.js`)